 Charles Babbage was an English computer scientist and mechanical engineer.
 In 1822, he designed the first mechanical computer and called it the ‘difference engine’.
 It was the size of a room and could compute tables of numbers.
 In 1830, Babbage designed his next machine and called it the ‘analytical engine’.

 I have put blood bank on Top position. why?
 Because blood bank saves humans life.

 A blood bank is a place where blood is collected from donors, stored, and prepared for transfusion to recipients.
 Blood banks first separate the collected blood into its components and then prepare them for transfusion to patients.
 A blood bank may be a separate establishment or part of a laboratory or a hospital.

 An American doctor Charles Drew has developed the technique of blood plasma preservation.
 He found that blood could be preserved longer this way.
 He also established the American Red Cross Blood Bank and the world’s first blood bank campaign called ‘Blood for Britain’.
 Charles Drew received the Spingarn Medal in 1944 for his contributions to medical science.

 Thanks for visiting – Top 10 Inventions that changed the world and Scientific Discoveries.
 I hope you like it.
-If any Suggestion or Any query related to this, Comment below I will reply definitely.
+If any query related to this, Comment below I will reply definitely.